MystenLabs/sui/explorer/client/README.md

 ```bash
 REACT_APP_DATA=static yarn start
 ```

-Note that the command `yarn test` is the exception.
+Note that the commands `yarn test` and `yarn start:static` are the exceptions.
 Here the SuiExplorer will instead use the static JSON dataset.
-The tests have been written to specifically check the UI and not the API connection.
+The tests have been written to specifically check the UI and not the API connection and so use the static JSON dataset.

 ## Yarn Commands and what they do

 ### `yarn start`

-Runs the app in the development mode.
+Runs the app as connected to the API at https://demo-rpc.sui.io.

 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn start:dev`
+### `yarn start:static`

-Same as `yarn start` but runs `prettier:fix:watch` to format the files.
+Runs the app as connected to the static JSON dataset with `REACT_APP_DATA` set to `static`.

+Open http://localhost:8080 to view it in the browser.

+The page will reload when edits are made.
+You can run `yarn start` and `yarn start:static` at the same time because they use different ports.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+This runs a series of end-to-end, browser tests usng the website as connected to the static JSON dataset.
+This command is run by the GitHub checks.
+The tests must pass before merging a branch into main.

 ### `yarn build`